 Not every cat with a uterus will get a pyometra infection.
 However, older cats with thickened uterine linings due to having gone through several heat cycles and cats with abnormal or cystic uterine linings are more at risk for contracting pyometra.
 This is because of the body's inability to get rid of the infection like a normal, healthy uterus would do.

 Diagnosing Pyometra in Cats

-A veterinarian will perform a full physical examination along with obtaining a medical history on your cat.
-If there is no evidence that your cat has been spayed and it is showing signs of pyometra, tests will be recommended to be run.
-Blood tests, a vaginal cytology, and X-rays or an ultrasound may be performed to look for signs of an infection and an abnormal uterus.
-If the white blood cell count and certain proteins in the blood are elevated in the blood tests, bacteria and white blood cells are seen on the vaginal cytology, or the X-rays or ultrasound show an enlarged uterus, a diagnosis of a pyometra will be made.
-These tests can typically all be performed in a short period of time in the animal hospital.
+A veterinarian will perform a full physical examination along with obtaining a medical history of your cat.
+If there is no evidence that your cat has been spayed and is showing signs of pyometra, tests will be recommended.
+These tests can typically all be performed in a short amount of time in the animal hospital.
 Tests that will be recommended include the following:

-The best and only way to prevent a pyometra from occurring in your cat is to have it spayed.
+The only way to prevent pyometra from occurring in your cat is to have it spayed.
 This surgery will remove either both the uterus and the ovaries or just the ovaries so that a cat cannot go through a heat cycle.
-Without the hormones that are released from the ovaries during a heat cycle or a uterus to get infected, a cat cannot develop a pyometra.
+Without the hormones that are released from the ovaries during a heat cycle or a uterus that can get infected, a cat cannot develop a pyometra infection.
 Spaying a cat is a commonly recommended procedure for this and other health reasons.